 We are able to advise and/or select the most cost effective and efficient system appropriate to your needs and legislative requirements.

-Click here to contact us to discuss your Sewage and Effluent Treatment management options
+Click here to contact us to discuss your Wastewater Treatment management options

 Constructed Wastewater Treatment Wetlands use natural processes to treat and dispose of wastewater in a way that is cost effective, clean and safe, enhancing the environment.
 Often wetlands can be used as public amenities, for recreation and wildlife habitats.

 The purpose of treating wastewater is to remove the waste contaminants and improve the quality of the water.
 The level of treatment required is determined by the types of waste contaminants to be removed.
 The treatment process consists of three main stages, primary, secondary and tertiary.